Bring Your Bike on Metrorail

 For more information on the number of racks and lockers offered at individual stations, see individual

-Capital Bikeshare has bikesharing locations at or near more than one-third of Metrorail stations.
+Capital Bikeshare has bikesharing locations at or near most Metrorail stations.
 For full details on how bikesharing works, visit

 Request maintenance for bicycle facilities by filling out our